MarkBenjamins/NHL-Stenden-Python-course-programming-exercises/Week 3/Examples/Drone.md

 Before you can work with the drone, you have to assemble your groups:

-- Form a group with around 4 á 5 other students.
+- Form a group with around 4 to 5 other students.

 - Ask the corresponding teacher for permission to receive a groups number.